Let's engage in discovering harmonies that

 In 1971 I met Izetta Smith, a founding member of Storefront, and a wonderful friend and collaborator.
 Izetta and I performed original music, theater pieces and plays together for a decade.
 During those years we playfully experimented in casual warm-ups.
 That sound play led to the discovery of Voiceweaving.

 It was through Izetta's fearless example that I learned to honor and follow feelings like a tracker – with tenacity and pluck.
-Being a witness to feelings, a deep listener and compassionate friend, has been a continuing challenge throughout my life.
+Being a witness to my feelings, as a deep listener and compassionate friend, has been a continuing challenge throughout my life.

 In my late 20’s I was overwhelmed by tempestuous storms that raged inside me.
 I had no choice, and I mean that literally, but to follow those feelings.